-covered.
-Since it was not in dispute that the Central Bank of Syria has as its task, in particular, to serve as banker to the government of that country, it could not be denied that the bank provides financial support to the Syrian regime.
+The Court held that, as regards restrictive measures against persons supporting the Syrian regime, whilst the concept of 'support for the regime' is not defined in the relevant provisions, there is no ground on which to conclude that only persons supporting the Syrian regime for the precise purpose of enabling it to pursue its repressive activities against the civilian population might be covered.
+Since it was not in dispute that the Central Bank of Syria has as its task, in particular, to serve as banker to the government of that country, it could not be denied that the Bank provides financial support to the Syrian regime.
 Having been able to establish that the applicant, as Governor, exercised fundamental functions within the Central Bank of Syria, the Court then observed that a person exercising functions which confer on him the power to manage an entity covered by restrictive measures may, as a general rule, himself be considered to be involved in the activities that justified the adoption of the restrictive measures covering the entity in question.
 Accordingly, the Council was able, without committing a breach of the principle of proportionality, to rely on the applicant's functions in order to consider that he was in a position of power and influence with respect to the financial support of the Syrian regime supplied by the Central Bank of Syria.

-Lastly, the Court noted that the provisions governing the restrictive measures against the Syrian Arab Republic recognise that the Member States have exclusive competence as regards the application of the restrictions at issue to their own nationals.
+Last, the Court noted that the provisions governing the restrictive measures against the Syrian Arab Republic recognise that the Member States have exclusive competence as regards the application of the restrictions at issue to their own nationals.
 It follows that, in the case of a person who, in addition to having Syrian nationality, has French nationality, EU law does not require the French authorities to deny him access to France.
 Furthermore, although Article 21(1) TFEU states that every citizen of the Union is to have the right to move and reside freely within the territory of the Member States, that right is subject to the limitations and conditions laid down in the Treaties and by the provisions adopted to give them effect.
-Thus, as the restrictions on entry, which appear in decisions adopted on the basis of Article 29 TEU, are clearly provisions adopted in application of the EU Treaty, the Court found that, by adopting acts coming within the CFSP, the Council was in the case in point entitled, as the measures were necessary, appropriate and temporary, to limit the right to freedom of movement within the European Union which the applicant derived from his status as a citizen of the Union.
-In that context, the provisions concerning restrictions on entry, in so far as they apply to citizens of the Union, must be regarded as constituting a lex specialis by reference to Directive 2004/38 (20), so that those provisions prevail over that directive in situations which they specifically seek to regulate.
+Thus, as the restrictions on entry, which appear in decisions adopted on the basis of Article 29 TEU. are clearly provisions adopted in application of the EU Treaty, the Court found that, by adopting acts coming within the common foreign and security policy, the Council was in the case in point entitled, as the measures were necessary, appropriate and temporary, to limit the right to freedom of movement within the European Union which the applicant derived from his status as a citizen of the Union.
+In that context, the provisions concerning restrictions on entry, in so far as they apply to citizens of the Union, must be regarded as constituting a lex specialis by reference to Directive 2004/38/EC, 20 so that those provisions prevail over that directive in situations which they specifically seek to regulate.